You Just Turned 65. Here are 5 Unique Tax Moves

 #5: Evaluate If and How You’ll Pay Taxes on Your Social Security Benefits

-If you file your federal tax return as an individual:
+If you file as an individual:

-If your combined income is between $25,000 and $34,000 = Up to 50% of your benefits may be taxed
+Combined income between certain limits → Up to 50% of benefits may be taxed

-If you file your federal tax return jointly with your spouse:
+If you file jointly with your spouse:

-If your combined income is between $32,000 and $44,000 = Up to 50% of your benefits may be taxed
+Combined income between certain limits → Up to 50% of benefits may be taxed

-BONUS TIP - If Your Spouse is Still Working, They May Be Able to Contribute to Your IRA
+BONUS TIP: If Your Spouse is Still Working, They May Be Able to Contribute to Your IRA

 Are you 65, but your spouse is still working?
 What if we told you they could help contribute to your individual retirement account (IRA)?
 There’s something called spousal IRAs that allow working spouses to contribute to an IRA for a nonworking spouse.
 They’re essentially the same as Roth or traditional IRAs but are designed for married couples.
 There is a catch, though, spouses must file joint tax returns to use a spousal IRA.
-IRAs have contribution limits - $6,000 for people under 50 and $7,000 if you’re 50 and above.
-While spousal IRAs can be contributed to by both spouses, the account must be in one person's name.
-But don’t worry, you can share the account distributions in retirement.
-They’re designed to help couples accelerate their retirement savings.
-If both spouses contribute up to the contribution limit annually, that amount can grow faster.
-If your spouse is still working, they can contribute up to the IRA contribution amounts on your behalf.
-Helping your retirement savings continue to grow.
-If you just turned 65, you may have further questions about taxes, retirement, social security, Medicare, etc. We’re here to help!
-Even if you’re not quite 65, it’s never too early to plan for retirement.
-Please reach out to us anytime with your questions.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.